dgaydukov/cert-aws/sa/files/sa.md

 * transport protocol
 * type of encryption
 * destinations
-Flow returns ingest endpoint where you send videos as a single unicast transport stream MediaConvert - file-based video processing service for format/compress offline content to delivery to tv/devices.
+Flow returns ingest endpoint where you send videos as a single unicast transport stream.
+MediaConvert - file-based video processing service for format/compress offline content to delivery to tv/devices.
 File-based video transcoding - process video to reduce size, change format, compress.
 It's preferred over Elastic Transcoder, since it's major product and soon more features would be added to it, that won't be availabe in Transcoder.
 MediaLive - cloud-based live video encoding service & broadcast for delivery of high-quality live video streams.
 Video providers can deliver video streams to their audience.